 Unfortunately, even after withdrawing from PSU’s football team, Walen’s symptoms worsened.
 Walen ultimately requested a medical withdrawal from PSU so that he could focus full-time on his rehabilitation.
 He then underwent a battery of tests and was ultimately diagnosed with post-concussion syndrome.
 It was during this time that Walen learned his reported symptoms stemmed from returning to play too early and that he also suffered a permanent brain injury.

 The suit seeks $5 million in estimated damages for the loss of earning potential, as well as existing and future medical expenses incurred from ongoing rehabilitation.

-Hagens Berman recently led a separate class action and settlement that will reform concussion policies across the NCAA.
+Hagens Berman led a separate class action and settlement that will reform concussion policies across the NCAA.
 Last week a separate suit was filed against the Fèdèration Internationale de Football Association (FIFA) and affiliated soccer organizations in the United States by players alleging that these groups have failed to adopt effective policies to evaluate and manage concussions.
 That suit doesn’t demand monetary compensation, but instead, urges changes to current safety practices.

 A confidential settlement agreement has recently been reached between the parties in Walen v.
 Portland State University, et al., in the Circuit Court of the State of Oregon, Multnomah County, No. 14CV12218.